codefo-O/on_prem_streaming_data_pipeline/README.md

 <img src="images/diagram.png">

-The workflow for the above diagram
+The workflow for the above diagram.

+Step 1.
+NiFi will ingest data from the source Rest and write to MySQL.
+Step 2.
+Debizeum Connect will allow Kafka to connect to MySQL to produce events.
+Step 3.
+Spark will connect to Kafka to comsume events and write to Postgres Step 4.
+User can access data from events real time

 <p align="right">(<a href="#top">back to top</a>)</p>